thissop/MAXI-J1535/README.md

 setInterval(ConnectButton,60000);
 </code></pre>

-or by adding this snippet of code ```python while True:pass``` in a cell after the cell you are currently running and running it in queue.
+* Or by adding this snippet of code ```python while True:pass``` in a cell after the cell you are currently running and running it in queue.

 ## About this repo
 ![Visualization of this repo](./diagram.svg)